happy earth day corgi sapling recycle activities

 1. School Supply Sustainability Activity

-This activity hones students’ reading comprehension, argumentative writing, and creativity skills!
-Students are assigned a two-page nonfiction text to read about the environmental impacts of wasted school supplies, followed by several reading comprehension questions.
-The next worksheet asks them to research their own pencil, including the company that made it and any information they find online about it.
-Two short passages on the next page demonstrate opposing opinions concerning whether mechanical pencils are a suitable alternative to wooden pencils, and students are tasked to write their own argumentative passage on the issue.
-Finally, a page is provided for them to create a “campaign poster” based on what they’ve learned!
+This resource is wonderful because it includes several activities you can pick and choose from to assign what is best for your classroom.
+Students can be assigned a two-page nonfiction text to read about the environmental impacts of wasted school supplies, followed by several reading comprehension questions.
+If your class is in need of persuasive writing practice, consider the two short paired passages demonstrating opposing opinions concerning whether mechanical pencils are a suitable alternative to wooden pencils—students would then be tasked to write their own argumentative passage on the issue.
+At the end, a page is provided for them to create a “campaign poster” based on what they’ve learned!

 Created and made available for free download by Surfing and STEM.